adaltas/node-shell/doc/content/usage/tutorial.md

 # Initialise the package with skipping the questionnaire
 npm init --yes
 cat package.json
-# Add the "parameters" dependency
+# Add the dependency
-npm add parameters
+npm add shell
-cat package.js | grep parameters
+cat package.js | grep shell
 # Create a new script
 echo 'console.log("hello")' > app.js
 node app
 ```

-The Parameters dependency is now downloaded and available inside the "./node_modules" folder.
+The Shell.js dependency is now downloaded and available inside the "./node_modules" folder.
 We can start coding our application by editing the "app.js" file.

 ## Parsing arguments